 The reserve argument can be set to specify the amount of space preallocated to a file.
 The amount is specified in units of the file system block size.
 Be sure the file system block size is known before setting the preallocation amount.
 If a file has already been preallocated, its current reservation amount can be changed with the VX_SETEXT ioctl.
 If the specified reserve amount is greater than the current reservation, the allocation for the file is increased to match the newly specified reserve amount.
-If the reserve amount is less than the current reservation amount or the current file size.
+If the reserve amount is less than the current reservation, the reservation amount is decreased and the allocation is reduced to the newly set reservation amount or the current file size.
 Note that file preallocation requires root privilege, unless the size of the file is not changed (see the VX_CHGSIZE flag), and the preallocation size cannot be increased beyond the ulimit of the requesting process.
 See the ulimit(2) manual page for more information.